 Want to make sure you cover all your questions and concerns at the doctor’s appointments?
 Write them down and bring them with you.
 You may even consider making a copy and handing it to your loved one’s doctor at the appointment to cover together.

 A formal list not only helps you stay on track and get some answers but it shows your loved one’s doctor that you are interested, invested, and have an agenda to cover before the appointment is over.
 It’s important to save your questions and concerns for the end of the check-up unless something related comes up during the evaluation.
 This allows the doctor to formally take notes for your loved one’s chart and then fully focus their attention on your conversation.
+And if you need a good dentist, call the oral surgeon paramus.

 Did you know that while most older adults take at least one prescription medicine, less than half actually adhere to their medicine schedule as prescribed?
 Various reasons play a role including confusion, prescription costs, poor communication with providers, and complicated medication regimens.